tidymodels/modelenv/tests/testthat/_snaps/set_model_engine.md

       set_model_engine("paper", NULL)
     Condition
       Error in `set_model_engine()`:
       !
-Please supply a character string for a mode (e.g. `'partition'`).
+Please supply a character string for a mode (e.g. "partition").
+Not NULL.

 ---